When meeting a new acquaintance, people often ask what I do.

-When I answer, I homeschool my kids, I am often met with curious looks.
-Instinctively, I want to defend, explain myself, all the merits and benefits and freedoms to homeschooling.
+When I answer that I homeschool my kids, I am often met with curious looks.
+Instinctively, I want to defend and explain to myself, all the merits and benefits, and freedoms of homeschooling.

 And I do.
-But there are downsides to homeschooling too.
-There are disadvantages.
+But there are disadvantages of homeschooling too.

 Non-homeschool parents know it intuitively, as their jaws drop to discover I homeschool.

-The look on their faces often tell me, she is NUTS.
+The look on their faces often tells me, she is NUTS.

 They might think I’m nuts because…